Cirkit Designer Logo

 Q3: Is it safe to leave the battery connected after it is fully charged?

-A3: Yes, the charger includes overcharge protection to prevent damage to the battery.
+A3: Yes, the charger includes overcharge protection, so it is safe to leave the battery connected.

-Q4: Can I use this charger with a solar panel?
+Q4: Can I power the charger with a solar panel?

-A4: Yes, as long as the solar panel's output voltage is within the specified input range (4.5V to 6V).
+A4: Yes, as long as the solar panel provides a stable voltage within the 4.5V to 6V range.